 ,after the quoted question.
 Optional arguments are separated from the main argument by a comma.

-branch answer do "Yes" -> say "You must be an engineer!"
-"No" -> say "You're not an engineer are you?" end
+say "You're not an engineer are you?"

 Here we see another

 do .. end block, but this time with